 ilities Vaccine Manufacturer will ship trays to NZ's vaccine distributor, confirm temperature, then transfer ownership.
 The Vaccine Distributor will store at the optimal temperature for long term storage.
-The Vaccine Distributor will pick and pack and arrange transport to the vaccine facility for storage at +2°C to +8°C. Sites will forecast their daily volumes on a rolling weekly basis.
-Roles and Responsibilities NPHS Health New Zealand Te Whatu Ora will own the supply from here.
-Health Districts will maintain a demand plan for the upcoming four weeks and keep it up to date weekly.
+The Vaccine Distributor will pick and pack and arrange transport to the vaccine facility for storage at +2°C to +8°C. and Responsibilities NPHS Health New Zealand Te Whatu Ora will own the supply from here.
 Facilities will receive and store vials at +2°C to +8°C in certified cold chain for later distribution to sites without cold chain.
 Health Districts or Providers may transport vials from their facilities to vaccination sites (within transportation time limits on vaccines if applicable).
-Roles The Vaccine Distributor will confirm the vaccine is undamaged and transfer to inventory management.
+Roles and The Vaccine Distributor will confirm the vaccine is undamaged and transfer to inventory management.
 NPHS Health New Zealand Te Whatu Ora will confirm the order with the distributor to pack and transport to each delivery site.
 Sites may also receive and store vials at +2°C to +8°C in certified cold chain.